Torsion-Audio/Scyclone/.github/benchmark-dashboard/README.md

 1. Edit files under `.github/benchmark-dashboard/` in this repo (`styles.css`, `app/*.js`, `index.html`).
 2. Copy `index.html`, `styles.css`, `app/`, `favicon.svg`, `fonts/`, and `torsion-audio-lockup.svg` to `gh-pages:dev/bench/` and push.
+3. Verify the published page after the copy; the benchmark workflow updates `data.js` only and will not sync layout changes for you.

 Do **not** rename `data.js` or change `window.BENCHMARK_DATA`. [github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark) owns that file.

+## Post-merge checklist

+After merging dashboard layout changes to `develop`:

+1. Copy the updated layout assets to `gh-pages:dev/bench/`.
+2. Push the `gh-pages` update.
+3. Open the public dashboard URL and confirm the new layout is live.